 ‘Slow Design artifacts/environments/experiences induce contemplation and…reflective consumption.’The Slow Design Principles, Carolyn F. Strauss and Alastair Fuad-Luke

 Strauss and Fuad-Luke explain, ‘Product designers are questioning not only ecological values, but also perceptual and emotional experiences that the unique materiality of products can deliver.’
 This means a heightened connection to everyday objects that goes beyond convenience or function.
-The Japanese concept of wabi-sabi may be a useful reference here – everyday items are celebrated as they age and take on imperfections that reflect their own journey and relationship with their owner.
+The Japanese wabi-sabi philosophy may be a useful reference here – everyday items are celebrated as they age and take on imperfections that reflect their own journey and relationship with their owner.

 ‘Slow Design processes are open-source and collaborative, relying on sharing, cooperation and transparency of information so that designs may continue to evolve into the future.’The Slow Design Principles, Carolyn F. Strauss and Alastair Fuad-Luke